smartcontracts/ethereum-book/CONTRIBUTING.md

-# Contributing to the Eth2 Book
+# Contributing to Kelvin's Ethereum Book

-Thank you for looking into contributing to the Eth2 Book! <3
+Thank you for looking into contributing to Kelvin's Ethereum Book! <3

 On this page you'll find the most important information about the contributing process.
 We've tried to make this as straightforward as possible.
 Thank you again for taking the time to contribute!